belohoub/UBsync/README.md

 This fork was originally created as a reaction to the discussion at [forums.ubports.com](https://forums.ubports.com/topic/5116/help-creating-an-ubsync-arm64-version/30) related to missing amr64 support for UBsync.

-Later the development was returned to Launchpad for a short period but after discussions in the developers/testers community - since version 0.7, the development was moved to GitHub because GitHub remains one of two major platforms, where UBports community lives and Github-centric development is more comfortable for current maintainers.
+Later the development was returned to Launchpad for a short period but after discussions in the developers/testers community (12/2021 - since version 0.7), the development was moved to GitHub, as GitHub remains one of two major platforms, where UBports community lives and Github-centric development is more comfortable for current maintainers.

-Code evolution is documented in the [changelog](CHANGELOG.md).
+Code evolution is briefly documented in the [changelog](CHANGELOG.md).

 ## Credits